droyo/go-xml/README.md

 - The `xsdgen` package provides a customizable code generator that generates Go type declarations and marshal/unmarshal methods for an XML Schema.
+- The `wsdl` package parses Web Service Definition Language (WSDL) files, which describe a (usually) SOAP web service.
+- The `wsdlgen` package genreates Go source code from WSDL files.
-- The `xsdgen` command generates Go code with default settings and is suitable for use with `go generate`.
+- The `xsdgen` and `wsdlgen` commands generate Go code with default settings and are suitable for use with `go generate`.

 This code is still very rough around the edges, but I have succesfully used it to generate type declarations for some pretty complex XML